-For a really long time, there was no other option than to invest a considerable amount on an English tutor, and learn English that way.
+For a long time, there was no other option than to invest a considerable amount in an English tutor, and learn English that way.
 Having a physical tutor is a great way to learn English, as it allows learners to not only grasp the facets of the language on a more personal level, but also have someone to test their communicative skills with, and receive constructive feedback.
-Nearly all ESL speakers have studied with a teacher, but that cannot be translated well for those that couldn’t afford one or couldn’t reach one.
-That has been aided greatly by the internet.
+Nearly all ESL speakers have studied with a teacher, but that cannot be translated well for those that couldn’t afford or reach one.
+The internet has made that easy.

 As a platform, there is no questioning that the internet has immensely helped in the spread and prevalence of the English language.
-What was previously something that could only be achieved by a tutor can now be learned on your own accord, at any time.
-There are several online resources which offer English courses for free or at a nominal cost.
+What was previously something that only a tutor could achieve can now be learned on your own accord, at any time.
+Several online resources offer English courses for free or at a nominal cost.
 Even so, ESL learners might have a few hiccups here and there in their writings.
 For academic and professional papers, these inconsistencies are unacceptable as these documents need to conform to the highest English standards.

-A common mistake made by ESL learners are the inconsistent use of tenses.
-Depending on the context of the sentence, the words, adjectives and nouns used must conform to the timeframe being mentioned.
+A common mistake made by ESL learners is the inconsistent use of tenses.
+Depending on the context of the sentence, the words, adjectives, and nouns must conform to the timeframe being mentioned.
 This is a common mistake, which is what ESL Editing Services usually find in the writings of younger learners.
-What you need to remember is that sentences that begin with one tense need to end on the same tense as well.
-Changing the tense mid-sentence, or using words with various tenses mixed in will simply be confusing for any reader.
+What you need to remember is that sentences that begin with one tense need to end in the same sense as well.
+Changing the tense mid-sentence, or using words with various tenses will simply be confusing for any reader.
 The goal of writing is to deliver your message as clearly as possible, and for that, any sources of confusion need to be removed.

 A great way of circumventing this error is to keep the tense in mind while writing the sentence.
 You can do that by creating a mental image of the entire situation first, and then composing sentences accordingly.
 Avoid breaking sentences into more parts than necessary, as that also causes mix-ups in tenses.
 Remember to use commas and periods, to add to or end sentences correctly.